Updated March 2026

 As wages rose, the cost of "high-entropy" projects (NASA, Nuclear) skyrocketed.
 This is Baumol's Cost Disease.
 It became too expensive to build rockets because engineers and janitors at NASA needed competitive wages.

 II.
-The "Liquid Labor" Solution: Decoupling
+Decoupling

 In a Liquid Labor economy, we break Baumol's Cost Disease.